 The advisory comes in response to the roughly 7.8 million U.S. vehicles that have been recently recalled due to issues with defective airbags manufactured by Takata Corporation.
 The problem, according to automakers, is that the airbags can malfunction during deployment, rip open, and tear apart from the system.

 When this happens, metal fragments and materials from the airbag can be propelled at drivers and passengers.

 Is Your Vehicle Affected?

 The NHTSA is urging affected owners of vehicles to take immediate action.
 If your vehicle has been recalled – vehicle owners should receive safety recall notifications via mail from vehicle manufacturers – you can take it to a local dealer for the necessary service.
 There should be no cost for this service.

 According to the NHTSA, various models of cars and trucks from the following manufacturers may be affected:

 If you’re not sure if your vehicle has been recalled, you can view the consumer advisory or use the NHTSA VIN search feature.

 In the past year and a half, defective Takata airbags have been associated with several injuries and deaths.
 Because auto part manufacturers are required to make sure their products are safe, victims and families have stepped forward to file lawsuits in an attempt to recover their damages.

 At Shook & Stone, our Las Vegas car accident attorneys have helped many victims and families harmed by unsafe and defective auto parts.
-If you have questions about your rights, defective airbags, and how our firm can help, contact us today for a free consultation.
+If you or someone you love has been injured in an auto accident, or have questions about your rights, defective airbags, and how our firm can help, then contact Shook & Stone today.